-21. (1) The Municipal Planning Registrar or Registered Planner must, within 30 days after a decision relating to a planning application, serve notice of the decision on the applicant and every person who lodged a written comment.

-(2) Notice to anyone who is a signatory to a joint petition or group representation, may be given to the-

-(a) authorised representative of the signatories if the petition or representation is lodged by a person claiming to be the authorised representative; or

-(b) person whose name appears first on the document, if no person claims to be the authorised representative of the signatories.

-- (3) Notice to a signatory to a joint petition or group representation contemplated in Sub-item (2) constitutes notice to each person named in the joint petition or group representation. - (4) If the land of a person who lodged comments on the application is transferred to a new owner, the comments are considered as having been lodged by the new owner. - (5) A Municipal Planning Registrar or Registered Planner must, within 14 days of a request by the applicant or any other person on whom notice was served, provide the applicant or that person-

-(a) with a copy of the Municipal Planning Approval Authority decision and the reasons for the decision; and

-(b) if the application was approved subject to conditions, with a copy of all the conditions imposed by the Municipal Planning Approval Authority, together with the reasons for imposing those conditions.
+- 21. (1) The Municipality Municipal Planning Registrar must, within 30 days after a decision relating to a planning application, serve notice of the decision on the applicant and every person who lodged a written comment. - (2) Notice to anyone who is a signatory to a joint petition or group representation, may be given to the - (a) authorised representative of the signatories if the petition or representation is lodged by a person claiming to be the authorised representative; or - (b) person whose name appears first on the document, if no person claims to be the authorised representative of the signatories. - (3) Notice to a signatory to a joint petition or group representation contemplated in Sub-item (2) constitutes notice to each person named in the joint petition or group representation. - (4) If the land of a person who lodged comments on the application is transferred to a new owner, the comments are considered as having been lodged by the new owner. - (5) A Municipality Municipal Planning Registrar must, within 14 days of a request by the applicant or any other person on whom notice was served, provide the applicant or that person- - (a) with a copy of the Municipality's decision and the reasons for the decision; and - (b) if the application was approved subject to conditions, with a copy of all the conditions imposed by the Municipality, together with the reasons for imposing those conditions.